 You Need A Few Things BEFORE You Need PR!

-A solid social media strategy: which a publicist will be defending if you don’t have one so get one and save her the agony.
-Plus, an actual plan that addresses a 360 degree view of your whole career and not just “PR” .
+Don’t forget you’ll also need an actual plan that addresses a 360 degree view of your whole career and not just “PR” .
+I

 When Bad Music Publicists Happen to Good Artists